2 3/4 cup flour

 In a smaller mixing bowl, whisk the eggs, vanilla, maple syrup and milk.
 Once the mixture is smooth, add it into the dry ingredients and stir until a soft dough forms.

 Add the chopped almond slivers, mixing them gently into the dough.
 Overturn the dough on a well floured surface and gently form it into a rectangle about 1 inch thick.
-(A
+(A rolling pin works fine!)

 Using a lightly flour pizza cutter, cut the dough into medium size squares.
 Then cut each square crossways to create triangles.